H-1B Visa Attorney

 H-1B Period of Stay

 As an H-1B non-immigrant worker, you may be admitted for a period of up to three years.
-Your time period may be extended, but generally cannot go beyond a total of six years, though some exceptions do apply under sections 104(c) and 106(a) of the American Competitiveness in the Twenty-First Century Act (AC21).
+Your time may be extended for up to three years, but generally cannot go beyond a total of six years, though some exceptions do apply under sections 104(c) and 106(a) of the American Competitiveness in the Twenty-First Century Act (AC21).

-• Great track record of success in complex new H-1B and transfer/extension cases, including those filed by small employers (<50 employees).
+• We have a great track record of success in complex new H-1B and transfer/extension cases, including those filed by small employers (<50 employees).

 • Efficient and Accessible H-1B Immigration Lawyers.

-• Highly competitive Flat Fee for H-1B filing.
+• Highly competitive Flat Fee for H-1B registrations and petition filing.

 • Timely filing of H-1B Visa petitions and our commitment to provide you with regular updates.

 We offer consultations to qualified H-1B clients, allowing you to speak with VisaNation H-1B visa lawyers.
-Contact us to learn how we can help you get an approval of your H-1B petition in a timely and efficient manner.
+Contact us to learn how we can help you get approval for your H-1B petition in a timely and efficient manner.

 H-1B Attorney Fee